ethereum/EIPs/EIPS/eip-template.md

 Gains from the latter two properties have not yet been analyzed, but are likely to significantly offset the losses from the first property.
 It’s likely that once compilers adapt to these rules, efficiency will increase further.

 The precise specification of when access events take place, which makes up most of the complexity of the gas repricing, is necessary to clearly specify when data needs to be saved to the period 1 tree.

+## Rationale

+This implements all of the logic in transitioning to a Verkle tree, and at the same time reforms gas costs, but does so in a minimally disruptive way that does not require simultaneously changing the whole tree structure.
+Instead, we add a new Verkle tree that starts out empty, and only new changes to state and copies of accessed state are stored in the tree.
+The Patricia tree continues to exist, but is frozen.

+This sets the stage for a future hard fork that swaps the Patricia tree in-place with a Verkle tree storing the same data.
+Unlike [EIP 2584](https://eips.ethereum.org/EIPS/eip-2584), this replacement Verkle tree does not need to be computed by clients in real time.
+Instead, because the Patricia tree would at that point be fixed, the replacement Verkle tree can be computed off-chain.

 ## Forward-compatibility